cashpw/notes.cashpw.com/content/posts/style_guide.md

 ### Show favicons alongside links {#show-favicons-alongside-links}

 Favicons are nice additions to links.
 They provide visual context to where the reader expects the link to take them.
-Let's include them alongside external links.
+Include them alongside external links.
 I've written a [script to make the process easier](https://github.com/cashweaver/basic-favicon-links).

 ### Every node must include backlinks {#every-node-must-include-backlinks}